Mixing Asian Styles to Create a Unique Space

 My other client just moved here from Seattle and brought along a beloved collection of Asian art and artifacts that have been passed down through her family generations.
 Her furniture, however, is more transitional and not Asian, such as her Ethan Allen sectional sofa.
 So to create a balanced space where the homeowner’s Asian pieces could shine, we chose a neutral yet warm color scheme.
 Floors for the main living area were darkened from light maple to a rich brown, and grasscloth wallpaper was hung on most walls to give a textural accent.
 Light wall colors allow the distinctive statues and large Buddhas to take center stage without being overwhelming since the background is so simple.
 I liken it to a spa feel – striking, but in a livable way that complements the art.

-If we can help you integrate Asian influences into your design – or with any of your redecorating needs – please contact us
+If we can help you integrate Asian influences into your design – or with any of your interior design needs in San Diego – please contact us.